MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/03-migrate-sql-server-workloads-azure-sql-database.md

 In this exercise, you'll learn how to migrate a SQL Server database to Azure SQL Database using the Azure migration extension for Azure Data Studio.
 You'll start by installing and launching the Azure migration extension for Azure Data Studio.
 Then, you'll perform an offline migration of a SQL Server database to Azure SQL Database.
 You'll also learn how to monitor the migration process on the Azure portal.

-This exercise will take approximately **45** minutes.
+This exercise takes approximately **45** minutes.

 > **Note**: To complete this exercise, you need access to an Azure subscription to create Azure resources.
 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?azure-portal=true) before you begin.

 ## Before you start

-To run this exercise, you'll need:
+To run this exercise, you need:

 | Item | Description |
 | --- | --- |